San Diego Underpayment of Claims Attorney

 California law requires insurance companies to conduct themselves appropriately and execute good faith dealing with regard to processing and evaluating claims.
 An insurer must look for reasons to approve coverage and put the best interests of an insured’s above its own.
 Unfortunately, companies continue to prioritize profits over customer need, which is a practice called insurance bad faith.
 One of the most common ways of doing this is by underpaying valid claims.
 If you believe you’ve been the victim of a “lowball settlement,” the San Diego attorneys at Dawson & Rosenthal, P.C. can help.
 Contact us today to schedule a free initial consultation with our firm today.

-Common Causes of Underpayment of Claims
+What Are Common Causes of Underpayment of Claims?

 Underpaying insurance claims serves as a revenue stream for many insurance companies.
 By cutting small amounts of claims from many policyholders, insurance companies stand to make even more money –at the expense of policyholders who need the benefits most.
 An underpayment of a claim is more than simply inconvenient; it poses an undue financial hardship on the insured.

 An insurance company may employ several tactics in an attempt to underpay claims.
 Examples of common reasons for underpayment include:

 - Citing an unreasonable depreciation of a covered asset; for example, a vehicle or a home.